|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 11: Beechey Island

-Day 16: Ulukhaktok (Holman)
+Day 16: Coronation Gulf

 Day 17: Kugluktuk (Coppermine)

 Located at the mouth of the Coppermine River, southwest of Victoria Island on the Coronation Gulf, Kugluktuk is the western most community in Nunavut.
 Coppermine reverted to its original Inuinnaqtun name—Kugluktuk, meaning “place of moving waters”—on January 1st, 1996.
-The Coppermine River itself is designated a Canadian Heritage River for the important role it played as an exploration and fur trade route.
-Copper deposits along the river attracted the first explorers to the area.
+The Coppermine River is designated a Canadian Heritage River for the important role it played as an exploration and fur trade route.
+Copper deposits along the river attracted the first European explorers to the area.
 Today we will disembark the Ocean Endeavour and make our way to the airport to meet our charter flights home.

 1-800-741-7956 North America • 0808-234-1714 United Kingdom • 416-588-5000 Worldwide